-The Company had warrants outstanding for the purchase of 600,000 shares of the Company's common stock at March 31, 2021 and December 31, 2020.
+The Company had warrants outstanding for the purchase of 550,000 and 600,000 shares of the Company's common stock at June 30, 2021 and December 31, 2020, respectively.
 In October 2019, the Company issued warrants for the purchase of 600,000 shares of the Company's common stock at an exercise price of \$0.486 per share in connection with the hiring of a strategic advisor consultant for a six-month period.
 These warrants vested in equal monthly installments over a six-month period beginning October 14, 2019 and expire on October 24, 2024.
+During the three and six months ended June 30, 2021, 50,000 warrants were exercised.
 At the date of grant the fair value of these awards was determined using a Black-Scholes Merton pricing model.